ozkulah/deepcraft-starter-models/RockPaperScissorsDetection/README.md

   - Input a trained `.tflite` model.
   - Visualize and analyze the performance of the model.

-## Getting Started

-1. **Model Training and Evaluation**:
+## Steps to get started: Model Traning and Evaluation

-   - Train the YOLO-based model using the provided dataset or custom data.
+   1. Train the YOLO-based model using the provided dataset or custom data.
-   - Download the trained model `.tflite` file from trained job.
+   2. Download the trained model `.tflite` file from trained job.
-   - Use the **Model Evaluation Graph** in the `Tools` folder to evaluate the model's accuracy and effectiveness.
+   3. Add downloaded tflite model path in the **Model Evaluation Object Detection Graph UX** in the `Tools` folder.

-2. **Data Collection and Labeling**:
+   4. Run the Graph UX project to evaluate model performance in real time using selected camera.
+   5. Perform the gestures and observe detection from live camera.

+## Adding more data
+You can add more data to the project following the steps below to improve the existing gestures or to include new ones.
-   - Use Data collection graphUx Template to collect and label gesture data if needed.
+ 1. Use `Object Detection Data Collection Graph UX` template to collect and label gesture data.
-   - Incorporate labeled data into the training pipeline to improve the model.

-3. **Deploy and Test**:
-   - Use the trained model on live video input for real-time detection.
-   - Observe gesture detection and automated game outcome predictions.

-## Future Enhancements
+ 2. Import data to your project and retrain to get an updated model.

+## Steps to production
+The recommended path to production for this project includes the following steps:
-- Add support for additional gestures and rules to expand beyond "rock, scissors, paper."
+- Add more data for gestures with low detection rate.
-- Optimize the model for faster performance on edge devices.
-- Automate parts of the data collection and labeling process for user convenience.

----

-This project provides a hands-on experience with gesture recognition using advanced computer vision techniques, offering a fun and interactive way to explore AI-based applications.
+- Add negative data to make  gesture detections robust against non relevant hand movements.
+- Try different augmentation settings to increase the variablity of the dataset, such as increase 'flip left right' and 'flip up down' parameters to get mirrored images of gestures.
+- Try different advanced settings such as optimizer,  iou threshold or confidence threshold to make model more or less sensitive.